-X<subcircuit\name> creates an instance of a subcircuit.
+xxxx creates an instance of a subcircuit.
 The subcircuit shall have already been defined elsewhere in the IBIS-ISS file using a .SUBCKT statement.

 '''

-Xxxxx n1 [n2 n3 ...] subnam [parnam = val] [M = val]
+\mathbf{X}xxx n1 [n2 n3 ...] subnam [parnam = val] [\mathbf{M} = val]

 '''

-The name of an X-element instance shall begin with the character "X", followed by up to 1023 alphanumeric characters.
+The name of an X-element instance shall begin with the character "X", followed by up to 1023 characters (see Table 3: IBIS-ISS Special Characters for a list of valid special characters).

-Table 12: Subcircuit Arguments
+Table 10: Subcircuit Arguments

 Argument Definition

 n1 Node names for external reference.

 subnam Subcircuit model reference name.

-parnam=val A parameter name ( parnam ) set to a value ( val ) for use only in the subcircuit.
-It overrides a parameter value in the subcircuit definition, but is overridden by a value set in a .
-PARAM statement.
+parnam=val A parameter name (parnam) set to a value (val) for use only in the subcircuit.
+It overrides a parameter value in the subcircuit definition.

 M =val Multiplier value val instantiates val number of subcircuits connected in parallel to the named nodes.
-The multiplier val shall be an integer.
+The multiplier val shall be a positive, non-zero integer.